NCAR/aiml-utils/aimlutils/echo/README.md

         }
         return results_dictionary
 ```
 You can have as many inputs to your custom Objective as needed, as long as those that are required to initialize the base class are included.
 The Objective class will call the train method from the inherited thunder **__call__** method, and will finish up by calling the inherited save method that writes the metric(s) details to disk.
-Note that, due to the composition of the two classes, you do not have to supply these two methods, as they are in pre-coded in the base class!
+Note that, due to the inheritance of the one class on the other, you do not have to supply these two methods, as they are in pre-coded in the base class.
 You can customize them at your leisure using overriding methods in your custom Objective.
-Check out the scripts base_objective.py and run.py to see how things are composed and called.
+Check out the scripts base_objective.py and run.py to see how things are structured and called.

 As noted, the metric used to toggle the model's training performance must be in the results dictionary.
 Other metrics that the user may want to track will be saved to disk if they are included in the results dictionary (the keys of the dictionary are used to name the columns in a pandas dataframe).
 See the example above where several metrics are being returned.